gazebosim/gz-cmake/tutorials/install.md

   firefox doxygen/html/index.html
   ```

-**Note** Alternatively, documentation for `ignition-cmake` can be found within the source code, and also in the [MIGRATION.md guide](https://github.com/gazebosim/gz-cmake/blob/main/MIGRATION.md).
+**Note** Alternatively, documentation for `gz-cmake` can be found within the source code, and also in the [MIGRATION.md guide](https://github.com/gazebosim/gz-cmake/blob/main/MIGRATION.md).

 # Testing